hakonmh/time-magics/README.md

 ## Installation

-Timeit-magic can be installed by using `$ pip install timeit-magic`
+Timeit-magic can be installed from [PyPI](https://pypi.org/project/timeit-magic/) by using `$ pip install timeit-magic`